stackhpc/ansible-role-libvirt-vm/README.md

     - `boot_firmware`: Can be one of: `bios`, or `efi`.
 Defaults to `bios`.

+    - `tpm_enabled`: Whether to enable TPM for this VM.
+Default is `false`.

+    - `tpm_version`: TPM version to use.
+Can be '1.2' or '2.0'.
+Default is '2.0'.

     - `cloud_init_enabled`: Whether to enable cloud-init for this VM.
 Default is `false`.